kannans89/RustRepo/29_Concurrency/29_Concurrency.md

-# What is Concurrency?
+# Concurrency

 In Concurrent programming,  different parts of a program execute independently.On the other hand,in parallel programming,  different parts of a program execute at the same time.
 Both models are becoming increasingly important as more computers take advantage of their multiple processors.

 ## Threads